w3c/publ-wg/WorkMode/index.md

 * Messages should be encoded using [plain text](http://en.wikipedia.org/wiki/Plain_text).
 Formats using [*rich text*](https://en.wikipedia.org/wiki/Rich_Text_Format) will be lost by the list archives and appear poorly to many readers before they get that far.
 * Subjects should be prefaced with the *short name* of the spec, if applicable (for example: * [WP] Blah, Blah, Blah*)
-* When you reply to a message, please use ">" as your quotation character.
+* When you reply to a message, please use “> ” as your quotation character.
-* Do not prefix your content with something like "[myname]".
-Your content will be visible to everyone because it will *not* be prefixed by the quotation character (">").
+* Do not prefix your content with something like “[myname]”.
+Your content will be visible to everyone because it will *not* be prefixed by the quotation character (“> ”).
 * Do strip quoted text which is not relevant to your reply.
 * Do not write in ALL CAPS.
 It is considered bad form.
 If you need to _underscore_ something, you can do so as such, if you wanted to *strengthen* something you can similarly, and if you want to provide a certain /italic/ style, you may do that as well.
 * Your messages are archived.
 If you need to include links within your message, please use `[n]` notation inline (f.e.x [1]), and include the relevant links at the end of the message.
 (Just like in a scholarly paper…)